steventhebrave/steventhebrave.github.io/_pages/atomix.md

 I used 5mm acrylic for the front and back but that was too thin as the whole think flexes way more than I would like.
 I don't know the best thickness but I would guess that 10mm would be fine.

-The whole think is held together with nuts and bolts in the corners.
+The whole thing is held together with nuts and bolts in the corners.
 But you could use acrylic weld.

 Here are the files I sent to the laser cutter: